adamowada/leetcode-study/README.md

 My goal with this repo is to learn and advance my abilities with data structures and algorithms.
 Lately I've noticed that when I solve Leetcode problems, even easy ones, I mistakenly believe I have the best, most optimal solution when in reality there are more efficient and elegant approaches I never thought of.

-More alarming is that the approaches and techniques from these optimal solutions are applicable across a wide range of problems while my solutions feel one-off and narrow.
+More alarming is that the approaches and techniques from these optimal solutions are applicable across a wide range of problems, and my solutions feel one-off and narrow.
 Ultimately this means I have much more to learn.
 Just getting a solution accepted on Leetcode isn't enough to maximize growth and learning, I need to see the optimal solution and think about how it can be applied to novel problems.

 ## Table of Contents